g-dev-net/HSOS-Programmierprojekt/src/algorithms/UpperConfidenceBound.md

 ## Overview

-The `UpperConfidenceBound.ts` module implements the UCB1 strategy for Multi Armed Bandit problems with Bernoulli and Gaussian reward models.
-The module uses a Vue.js architecture with Pinia stores and records UCB specific results in a dedicated array.
+The `UpperConfidenceBound.ts` module implements a UCB strategy for Multi Armed Bandit problems with Bernoulli and Gaussian reward models.
+The module follows a Vue.js architecture with Pinia stores and records UCB specific results in a dedicated array.

 ## Architecture